codatio/codat-docs/docs/lending/overview.md

 ## Features

-Our Lending API empowers you with a host of features to help you streamline your underwriting process:
+Our Lending product empowers you with a host of features to help you streamline your underwriting process:

 <ul className="card-container col-3">
   <li className="card">